-Feeling overwhelmed is a sure-shot symptom of stress, which affects nearly one-third of the population on earth.
-Overwhelming is caused by the sense that your stress someway overshadows your coping abilities.
-When experiencing being overwhelmed, you may feel like you have too many tasks at hand, not enough time to complete them, or are completely drained of energy.
-That is high time to apply some Strategies to Manage Overwhelming Feelings.
+Feeling overwhelmed is a common and well-recognized symptom of stress, which affects a significant portion of the global population.
+It often arises from the perception that stress exceeds one’s ability to cope.
+When experiencing overwhelm, you may feel like you have too many tasks at hand, not enough time to complete them, or be completely drained of energy.

-If you are overwhelmed, you may experience other negative emotions simultaneously, like anxiety, petulance, anger, or depression.
-Luckily, you can take steps to manage feeling overwhelmed, like changing your thoughts & habits, engaging in various stress-relieving activities, & speaking to a friend.
+If you are overwhelmed, you may experience other negative emotions simultaneously, like anxiety, irritability, anger, or depression.
+Luckily, you can take steps to manage feeling overwhelmed, like changing your thoughts and habits, engaging in various stress-relieving activities, and speaking to a friend.

 Strategies to Manage Overwhelming Feelings